Lumixx85/Shatterline_cache_cleaner/README.md

 // Full credit goes to https://github.com/Liub0myr/Shatterline_cache_cleaner.
-I only addedIntel GPU support.
+I only added Intel GPU support.

 # Shatterline_cache_cleaner
 A script for clearing the game cache.
 This can help fix persistent crashes and freezes